rse/closingcredits/README.md

 Demo
 ----

-A centrally deployed version of **ClosingCredits** is available under the URL https://rse.github.io/closingcredits/.
+A centrally deployed demo version of **ClosingCredits** is available under the URL https://rse.github.io/closingcredits/.

 Remote Use